Giving shapes the future of GHTC

-During our lives, we respond to God’s call in a variety of ways, supporting God’s work with time, talent, and treasure.
+We respond to God’s call in a variety of ways throughout our lives.
 Through planned giving, we can continue this support for future generations.
+Legacy gift options include:

 - retirement plan benefits and IRAs.

 For giving through your estate plan, contact Barb Dodd about the Legacy Society.
 Some established funds exist that may suit your individual vision: